Post A-Level Course in the first year

 Essential Preparatory Reading

-In order to be ready for the rapid pace of SL1: Introduction to Russian culture, please read the following before the start of the Michaelmas term:
+In order to be ready for the rapid pace of SL1: Introduction to Russian culture, please consult this link and read ALL of the preparatory readings listed there.

 Additional Resources for Russian Students

 Youtube is an excellent source of authentic Russian language material.
-You can find Russian films and cartoons, Russian television, Russian music and many other entertaining Russian materials there with just a little creative searching.
-This site, for example, has Russian films with English subtitles by the leading Russian film studio Mosfilm:
+You can find films and cartoons in Russian (also with subtitles), Russian television, podcasts, music and many other entertaining Russian materials there with just a little creative searching.

-The best-stocked bookstores for Russian books in the UK are: Grant & Cutler at Foyles, 107 Charing Cross Road, London WC2H 0DT; Russkiy Mir, 3 Goodge Street, London, W1T 2PL; and The Russian Bookshop in Waterstones, 203-206 Piccadilly, London, W1V 9LE.
 Heffers Bookshop in Cambridge will have copies of some set texts by the beginning of the Michaelmas Term.
-You may also order books online from amazon.com, abebooks.co.uk, and ozon.ru.
+You may also order books online from amazon.co.uk and abebooks.co.uk.
 Many Russian books are available to read free on the web.
 A quick Google search will turn up electronic copies of all the set texts listed above.